djrobinson/nextjs-ui-kits/README.md

 **Deployed Example:**

-**Description:** This is a weird one, but seems to be gaining popularity rapidly.
-[This is NOT a component library](https://ui.shadcn.com/docs).
-Like Tailwind UI, it's really just a collection of prestyled tailwind components, however it utilizes Radix UI to create an easy to theme & customize design system and has a CLI that enables simple NextJS integration.
+**Description:** Like Tailwind UI, it's really just a collection of prestyled tailwind components, however it utilizes Radix UI to create an easy to theme & customize design system and has a CLI that enables simple NextJS integration.
 Their use of `class-variance-authority` also makes customizing these components super straightforward.
 However, there is a learning curve to the opinionated toolset Shadcn uses, and ultimately it's a set of UI components that you must maintain.

-Stats: 46 unique components

 ### Pros